vishalbhatnagar9/-VBA-challenge/README.md

   Negative Stocks - 57%,
   Zero Value Stock - 1%

-    As seen, for Stocks starting with Alphabet "D", Greatest % Increase stock is DLUW,
+    For Stocks starting with Alphabet "D",
+  Greatest % Increase stock is DLUW,
   Greatest % Decrease Stock is DRU,
   Greatest Total Volume is carried by the Stock DNR